CleanroomMC/Cleanroom/CONTRIBUTING.md

 - `./gradlew genPatches` to generate patches if you modified Minecraft source code.
 - Experimental: `./gradlew cleanroomClientRenderDoc` / `./gradlew cleanroomClientNsight` (check out `build.gradle`)
 - `Cleanroom/projects/cleanroom/src/main/java/` is where you modify Minecraft source code.
-- `Cleanroom/src/main/java/com/cleanroom/kirino/` is where you contribute to Kirino Rendering.
+- `Cleanroom/src/main/java/com/cleanroom/kirino/` is where you contribute to Kirino Engine.

 ## Ways to Contribute